Controlled bolting is the process for correctly applying a known load to a mechanical joint to ensure it’s joint integrity.

 Applying torque or tension forces to mechanical connections are the two most commonly used approaches used to tighten a bolt.
 Torque tightening utilises the helix of the bolt thread to guide the nut down the bolt threads, which in turn applies a bolt load.
 This is usually carried out using hydraulic torque wrenches.
 Whereas Tensioning applies a direct tensile (stretching) load to the bolt avoiding the torsional (twisting) reaction forces associated with torque.

-There are several benefits to using a controlled bolting method, not only does it increase efficiency across industries where time constraints are typical, utilising measured torque and tension techniques maintains safety standards and ensures that these standards are kept consistent.
+There are several benefits to using a controlled bolting method, not only does it increase efficiency across industries where time constraints are typical, utilising measured torque and tension techniques maintain safety standards and ensure that these standards are kept consistent.

 Industry recognised training standards, such as those provided by the ECITB, have been developed to ensure that operators and technicians around the world are competent in safely operating the equipment without compromising the integrity of the joint.
 In the untrained, human errors can affect joint integrity during the stages of assembly, tightening and loosening.
 Therefore, using Controlled Bolting methods can lead to a ‘right-first-time’ approach to the management and integrity of the bolted joint.

 Following tragic events that have occurred in the oil and gas industry over recent decades, the health and safety standards have significantly improved and are now tightly regulated.

 Companies should now offer additional resources for employees such as accredited training and improved technological knowledge to ensure standards are maintained and consistency across all controlled bolting operations.